ZilDuck/Zilkroad-Docs-Client/docs/features/adverts.md

 * Your prospective dates of advertising
 * A JPG/GIF of dimensions '1224px x 420px' and under 1MB in size
 * A JPG/GIF of dimensions '600px x 420px' and under 1MB in size
+* A title under 50 characters
+* A description under 210 characters
-* A URL for the banner to link to
+* A URL for the banner to link (enables vist link button)
+* A ZRC-6 contract for the banner to link (enables vist collection button)

 | Duration   | Cost     |
 |------------|----------|